TomAshTee/uGalaxy_STM32_Game/README.md

 - simple animations and effects
 - real hardware input (buttons + analog joystick)
 - real hardware rendering on a grayscale OLED
+- unit tests for game logic using the Unity test framework

 The main goal of the project is to explore **clean C architecture**, **embedded graphics**, and **timing-sensitive logic** on bare metal hardware, while still keeping things fun.